This post may contain affiliate links at no additional cost to you.

 He admits now that it was stupidity and fear that made him fight with me so hard.
 He has trouble with new things and anything that requires action or risk.

 We finally dispersed the near 100% allocation of Amazon out to other means.
 Our Vanguard looks a bit complicated, at the time I manually searched for small, mid and large caps even though most of the time you really only need 2 or 3 funds.

 The next fight was about our house and Airbnbs.
 We also locked in our low-interest rate for our house during a similar interest rate dip too!
-Anytime something new happens, Jared likes to be on the defensive with any change and it somehow makes the timing perfect.
+Anytime something new happens, Hubby likes to be on the defensive with any change and it somehow makes the timing perfect.
 He has a bias against action and change…or he’s psychic.

 I had to throw tantrums of massive proportions for what most people consider two of the biggest wealth building secrets.
 But the universe still agrees with him more than me.